Triolade/Zork/README.md

 # [Zork](https://github.com/mariofv/Zork/)

-This project contains a fan game based on the well-known videogame [Zork](https://en.wikipedia.org/wiki/Zork).The project was developed during a week in the access test of the Master 'Advanced Programming for AAA Video Games' of the [UPC School](https://www.talent.upc.edu/ing/).
+This project contains a fan game based on the well-known videogame [Zork](https://en.wikipedia.org/wiki/Zork).
+The project was developed during a week in the access test of the Master 'Advanced Programming for AAA Video Games' of the [UPC School](https://www.talent.upc.edu/ing/).

 # Features
 - RPG based interactive fiction game inspired by the original Zork.